p-sto/design_patterns/patterns/1_Strategy/description.md

 Strategy focus on a composition over inheritance in order to effectively reuse code.

+### Example implementation

-In a implemented example, IShape interface is defined, providing methods ``getCircumference`` and ``getArea``.
+In an implemented example, IShape interface is defined, providing methods ``getCircumference`` and ``getArea``.
 Interface is implemented by ``Circle`` and ``Rectangle`` classes, which calculate area and circumference accordingly to class specific shapes.
 ``ShapesBox`` is a class, which object accepts list of IShape compatible objects, and